IronMan1994/CGA-MWS-algorithm/README.md

 ## Some supplementary notes

 * If you input other custom files, please check the file format and adjust the parameters.
-* The printout of CGA-MWS algorithm after successful execution is as follows:
+* When the input sample file `GBM_removeGene_GeneNumbers_911.txt` is used, and all parameters are by default, the printout of CGA-MWS algorithm after successful execution is as follows:

-      NO.1  Execute the algorithm to reconstruct the initial population total time：0.6491s
+      NO.1  Execute the algorithm
+      total time：0.5211s

-      NO.1 time, The optimal gene set is：{ PTEN, EGFR, PIK3R1, PIK3CA, COL1A2, PDGFRA, }
+      The best solution is obtained at the No.1 execution time, and the gene set is:{ PTEN, EGFR, PIK3R1, COL1A2, PDGFRA, PIK3CA, }
       Fitness: 209.6769
       CO(M): 70.5
       ME(M): 139.1769

+      The average running time of (1) times executions is: 0.5211s p-value is: 1.0

+* The seventh parameter determines how many times to execute the algorithm.
+If you need to set different values, here is the output print when the parameter is 3:

+      NO.1  Execute the algorithm
+      total time：0.598s

+      NO.2  Execute the algorithm
+      total time：0.422s

+      NO.3  Execute the algorithm
+      total time：0.248s

+      The best solution is obtained at the No.1 execution time, and the gene set is:{ PTEN, EGFR, PIK3R1, PIK3CA, PDGFRA, COL1A2, }
+      Fitness: 209.6769
+      CO(M): 70.5
+      ME(M): 139.1769

-      1 times, the average execution time is：0.6491s p-value is: 1.0
+      The average running time of (3) times executions is: 0.4227s p-value is: 1.0